 Rule number five – GO BIG ON TECHNOLOGY.

 Spending exorbitant portions of your capital on marketing across multiple channels may seem like the fast lane to success, but it may lead to the failure of your venture.

-The right path to making the most of your marketing efforts is to analyse which channels bring you the most business, cost effectiveness of each of those channels and then cashing in the most effective ones.
+The right path to making the most of your marketing efforts is to analyze which channels bring you the most business, cost-effectiveness of each of those channels and then cashing in the most effective ones.

 Rule number six – MARKET ACCORDING TO YOUR AUDIENCE.